namaldonado/cse15l-lab-reports/lab1.md

 <img src="https://raw.githubusercontent.com/namaldonado/cse15l-lab-reports/main/Screenshot%202023-04-10%20212234.png" width="900" />

+You will see the yes/no option question in the terminal.
+Type **yes**, and click enter.
-Then types yes, and click enter again, then retype what you frst wrote in the command prompt this should prompt you to enter your password.
+Then retype what you frst wrote in the command prompt; this should prompt you to enter your password.

 Once ou have entered your password, you should see a screen like this.

 <img src="https://raw.githubusercontent.com/namaldonado/cse15l-lab-reports/main/Screenshot%202023-04-10%20213256.png" width="900"/>